-- The Adult and Youth Screening Tools can be administered by clinicians or non-clinicians in alignment with MHP protocols and may be administered in a variety of ways, including in person, by telephone, or by video conference.
-Adult and Youth Screening Tool questions shall be asked in full using the specific wording provided in the tools and in the specific order the questions appear in the tools, to the extent that the beneficiary is able to respond. - Additional questions shall not be added to the tools.
-The scoring methodologies within the Adult and Youth Screening Tools shall be used to determine an overall score for each screened beneficiary.
+- The Adult and Youth Screening Tools can be administered by clinicians or nonclinicians in alignment with BHP protocols and may be administered in a variety of ways, including in person, by telephone, or by video conference.
+Adult and Youth Screening Tool questions shall be asked in full using the specific wording provided in the tools and in the specific order the questions appear in the tools, to the extent that the member is able to respond. - Additional questions shall not be added to the tools.
+The scoring methodologies within the Adult and Youth Screening Tools shall be used to determine an overall score for each screened member. - The Adult and Youth Screening Tool score determines whether a member is referred to their MCP or the BHP for assessment and medically necessary services.
+Please refer to the Adult and Youth Screening Tools for further instructions on how to administer each tool. - The Adult and Youth Screening Tools are available on the Optum Website > BHS Provider Resources> BHP Provider Documents > UCRM tab.

-- The Adult and Youth Screening Tool score determines whether a beneficiary is referred to their MCP or the MHP for assessment and medically necessary services.
-Please refer to the Adult and Youth Screening Tools for further instructions on how to administer each tool. - The Adult and Youth Screening Tools are provided as portable document formats (PDFs) and are available on the Optum Website > BHS Provider Resources> MHP Provider Documents > UCRM tab. - MHPs are not required to use the PDF format to administer the tools.
-MHPs may build the Adult and Youth Screening Tools into existing software systems, such as electronic health records (EHRs).
+• BHPs are not required to use the PDF format to administer the tools.
+BHPs may build the Adult and Youth Screening Tools into existing software systems, such as electronic health records (EHRs).
 The contents of the Adult and Youth Screening Tools, including the specific wording, the order of questions, and the scoring methodology shall remain intact.